cast-org/figuration/docs/4.0.0-alpha.5/utilities/sizing.md

 ---
 layout: docs
 title: Sizing
+description: Adjust the width or height of an element with sizing utilities.
 group: utilities
 ---

-Adjust the width or height of an element with some utilities.

 ## Contents
 {:.no_toc}